ndp/thoreau/README.md

 ### New Terminology?

-* Name your test based on the type of test, eg. happy sad spec edge edges boundary corner gigo
+* Name your test based on the type of test, eg. happy, sad, spec, edge, edges, boundary, corner, gigo, etc.
 * Focus on specific tests while you develop.
 Like the `:focus` in some frameworks, in Thoreau, just add an exclamation mark, eg. `suite` to `suite!` or `spec` to `spec!`